DaveParillo/code-ladder/Variable.md

 | RadioButton | rad      | radSenior  |

 You may also see prefixes applied to primitive a DataType as well.
-Typocal prefix notion used for controls:
+Typical prefix notion used for controls:

 | **Type**       | **Prefix** | **Example**  |
 |:---------------|:-----------|:-------------|
 | Boolean      | bln      | blnReturn  |